The Napa Wine Project

 State of Mind Wines

 Rather than created by a single winemaker, these wines are produced through a collaborative effort – with decisions made as a team through input from individuals who often enjoy and or produce conflicting styles of wines.
-As of our latest update to this review, they produced a Chardonnay and Pinot Noir from the LS Vineyard in the Willamette Valley, a Riesling from the Zillah Ranch in Washington and a Cabernet Sauvignon from the Caldwell Vineyard in the Napa Valley.
+As of our latest update to this review, they produced a Chardonnay and Pinot Noir from the LS Vineyard in the Willamette Valley, a Riesling from the Zillah Ranch in Washington and a Cabernet Sauvignon from the Caldwell Vineyard in Napa Valley.
+The colorful labels for this brand are individual topographic images representing the source vineyard for each bottling.

 La Caccia di San Giovanni

-Ever the ones with an international focus – Michael and Marc entered into a winemaking partnership in 2020 with La Caccia di San Giovanni, in Tuscany Italy.
-The owners of the property Dean & Tawney Macfarlan oversee 133 acres, 19 of which are planted to vines – located within a short drive of Siena.
-The 7,500 square foot Villa San Giovanni is also on site with a four bedroom residence and two bedroom annex that can be rented out by guests.
+Ever the ones with an international focus, Michael and Marc entered into a winemaking partnership in 2020 with La Caccia di San Giovanni, in Tuscany Italy.
+This property was originally a hunting preserve and today encompasses 4,200 acres which are sub divided into 31 distinctive parcels.
+The owners of the property Dean & Tawney Macfarlan oversee 133 acres, 22 of which are planted to vines, located within a short drive of Siena.
+The 7,500 square foot Villa San Giovanni is also on site with a four-bedroom residence and two-bedroom annex that can be rented out by guests.
 A tasting room opened in 2020.

 Their wines are called La Caccia di San Giovanni with the estate flagship Super Tuscan typically a blend of Cabernet Sauvignon, Sangiovese and Petit Verdot.
-Prior to the Gagnon-Kennedy partnership, Hal and Fiona Barnett of Barnett Winery had a short lived winemaking partnership with this property.
+The label on each bottle is an image of a hunting blind, in homage to the properties’ prior use.
+The previous wooden hunting blind on the property was destroyed by a storm and completely rebuilt in 2021.
+And La Caccia translates to ‘the hunt’ in Italian.
+Before the Gagnon-Kennedy partnership, Hal and Fiona Barnett of Barnett Winery (Spring Mountain based, Napa Valley) had a short-lived winemaking partnership with this property.

 The 2017 La Caccia di San Giovanni Rosso Red Wine is 50% Cabernet Sauvignon, 40% Sangiovese, and 10% Petit Verdot; its color is medium to dark ruby – one of its aromatics brings us back to Lake Tahoe in the Sierra Nevada mountains with nose up to a pine tree smelling slightly older pitch oozing out of the trunk – along with some herbal notes including tea leaf, red cherry, some cedar and a subtle hint of mocha.
-Not heavy across the palate – the texture features earthy, dusty tannins which are rounded with no sharp edges.
-Great acidity – yet also shows plenty of fruit.
+This wine is not heavy across the palate; the texture features earthy and dusty tannins which are rounded with no sharp edges.
+Great acidity, yet also shows plenty of fruit.

-We will visit this property by 2021 or 2022 and update our notes accordingly.
+We will visit these two properties by 2026 and update our notes accordingly at that time.

 For more information on all the brands in the Vin Fraîche Wine Group including links to their respective websites, visit: www.vinfraiche.com